gceuppens/cleaningdata/codebook.md

      deviation.
 2. Added the subject and the activity (converted to a factor variable) to the measurement data.
+3. Merged the test and train data sets
-3. Summarised the data by computing the mean of each measurement grouped by subject and activity.
+4. Summarised the data by computing the mean of each measurement grouped by subject and activity.

 The resulting tidy set hence only contains the summary data grouped per subject